-- 18.1 Contracts with a Total Contract Value within Contract Category 1 of Appendix 1 can be dealt with by the use of an Official Order, provided that the relevant Director or Asst.
-Director is satisfied that there is no need for more extensive terms and conditions to be specified in order to protect the interests of the Council.
-An Official Order (or formal Contract) is required for all Council Contracts. - 18.2 All Contracts with a Total Contract Value within Contract Category 2 of Appendix 1 or higher must: - (a) Be in a standard form of an appropriate formal legal agreement approved by the Council's Asst.
-Director (Legal Services); and - (b) Be under seal, unless the Council's Asst.
-Director (Legal Services), in consultation with the Spending Control Officer, determines otherwise.
-This would be on the basis that the period of liability for breach of contract does not need to be extended from six to twelve years. - 18.3 Spending Control Officers (and their successors) must ensure that: - (a) All appropriate Contract Documentation is retained in a secure location for a minimum period, following the date of final payment, of at least: - (i) Six years if the Contract is not executed as a deed under seal; - (ii) Twelve years if the Contract is executed as a deed under seal; and - (b) Documentation relating to unsuccessful Tenders is retained in a secure location for a period of at least two years. - 18.4 Original signed Contracts with Total Contract Values within Contract Category 2 of Appendix 1 or higher must be forwarded to the Asst.
-Director (Legal Services) for secure storage within 28 days of
+- 17.1 Contracts with a Total Contract Value within Contract Category 1 of Appendix 1 can be dealt with by the use of an Official Order, provided that the relevant Service Director / Service Manager is satisfied that there is no need for more extensive terms and conditions to be specified in order to protect the interests of the Council.
+An Official Order (or formal Contract) is required for all Council Contracts. - 17.2 All Contracts with a Total Contract Value within Contract Category 2 of Appendix 1 or higher must: - (a) Be in a standard form of an appropriate formal legal agreement approved by the Council's Procurement and Contract Development Team; and - (b) Be executed as a deed under seal, unless the Council's Procurement and Contract Development Team, in consultation with the Budget Holder, determines otherwise.
+This would be on the basis that it is deemed appropriate that the period of liability for breach of contract can be reduced to six years from the usual twelve. - 17.3 Budget Holders (and their successors) must ensure that: - (a) All appropriate Contract Documentation is retained in a secure location for a minimum period, following the date of final payment, of at least: - (i) Six years if the Contract is not executed as a deed under hand (not under seal); - (ii) Twelve years if the Contract is executed as a deed under seal; and - (b) Documentation relating to unsuccessful Tenders is retained in a secure location for the same period as the successful contract (six or twelve years). - 17.4 Original signed Contracts with Total Contract Values within Contract Category 2 of Appendix 1 or higher must be forwarded to the Procurement and Contract Development Team for secure storage within 28 days of signing/sealing.
+Original signed Contracts with Total Contract Values within Contract Category 1 of Appendix 1 can also be forwarded to the Procurement and Contract Development Team for secure storage if the Budget Holder wishes.

-- signing/sealing.
-Original signed Contracts with Total Contract Values within Contract Category 1 of Appendix 1 can also be forwarded to the Asst.
-Director (Legal Services) for secure storage if the Spending Control Officer wishes. - 18.5 The Asst.
-Director (Governance & Performance Management) must ensure that Records of Tenders are retained indefinitely in a secure location.
+18. Rules for negotiated contracts

-19. Rules for negotiated contracts
+- 18.1 Contracts with Total Contract Values within Contract Category 1 at Appendix 1 or higher may only be negotiated where the relevant Portfolio Holder (or, for Contracts within Contract Category 4, the Cabinet) has resolved that competitive Tenders need not be invited and that a Contract may be negotiated with just one Contractor. - 18.2 In such circumstances, the reason for not inviting competitive Tenders must be set out in the report to the Portfolio Holder or Cabinet, which can be for any reason considered appropriate by the relevant Service Director / Service Manager including the following reasons:

-- 19.1 Contracts with Total Contract Values within Contract Category 1 at Appendix 1 or higher may only be negotiated where the relevant Portfolio Holder (or, for Contracts within Contract Category 4, the Cabinet) has resolved that competitive Tenders need not be invited and that a Contract may be negotiated with just one Contractor. - 19.2 In such circumstances, the reason for not inviting competitive Tenders must be set out in the report to the Portfolio Holder or Cabinet, which can be for any reason considered appropriate by the relevant Director or Asst.
-Director, including the following reasons: - (a) The Contract is urgent and there is insufficient time to invite Tenders; - (b) The requirements of the Contract are of a specialist nature, where no other Contractor is known to provide them; - (c) No demonstrable material benefit would be obtained from inviting competitive Tenders; or - (d) Tenders have previously been sought for a similar Contract within the previous 6 months and no Tenders were received. - 19.3 For EU Regulated Contracts, procurements must be undertaken in accordance with the Public Contracts Regulations 2015 in all circumstances.
+- (a) The Contract is urgent and there is insufficient time to invite Tenders; - (b) The requirements of the Contract are of a specialist nature, where no other Contractor is known to provide them; - (c) No demonstrable material benefit would be obtained from inviting competitive Tenders; or - (d) Tenders have previously been sought for a similar Contract within the previous 6 months and no Tenders were received. - 18.3 For Regulated Contracts, procurements must be undertaken in accordance with the Public Contracts Regulations 2015 in all circumstances.

-20. Use of Consultants
+19. Use of Consultants